 Signal Types

-Reference guide for every signal type in Obert — keyword search, Sales Navigator, influencer monitoring, profile viewers, event attendees, and company search.
+Reference guide for every signal type in Obert — keyword search, Sales Navigator, influencer monitoring, profile viewers, event attendees, company search, and job postings.

-Obert offers six signal types, each designed for a different prospecting strategy.
+Obert offers seven signal types, each designed for a different prospecting strategy.
 You can combine multiple signal types to build a comprehensive discovery engine.

 Keyword Search